NZ Dollar Falls Against Majors () | aktiencheck.de

 CANBERA (dpa-AFX) - The New Zealand dollar weakened against the other major currencies in the Asian session on Friday.

-If the kiwi extends its downtrend, it is likely to find support around 1.50 against the euro, 80.00 against the yen, 0.70 against the greenback and 1.08 against the aussie.
+If the kiwi extends its downtrend, it is likely to find support around 1.49 against the euro, 0.70 against the greenback, 79.00 against the yen and 1.07 against the aussie.

 Copyright RTT News/dpa-AFX